josbeir/cakephp-docs-md/docs/4/en/appendices/4-3-migration-guide.md

 ### Controller

 - `Controller::middleware()` was added which allows you to define middleware for a single controller only.
-See [controller-middleware](#controller-middleware) for more information.
+See [Controller Middleware](#controller-middleware) for more information.
 - Controllers now support action parameters with `float`, `int`, `bool` or `array` type declarations.
   Boolean passed parameters must be either `0` or `1`.